 The next thing to consider is the flexibility you want your TV to have while mounted.
 If you want to be able to see your TV from other rooms, a good option is a pivoting wall mount.
 This will let you change the direction the TV is facing to optimize the picture on the screen, even if you aren’t sitting right in front of the TV.
 If you are mounting your TV above the average eye level (42 inches), you’ll want to invest in a TV wall mount that tilts down to improve picture quality.
 Fortunately, most mounts can tilt and pivot.

-Lastly, if you are mounting your TV in the corner, you will most likely need a specially designed corner mount.
+If you are mounting your TV in the corner, you will most likely need a specially designed corner mount.
 A fully articulating mount is necessary to secure the mounting plate to the wall and keep the TV extended at all times.
-There are a number of creative wall mounts on the market; keep an open mind and you might find something unusual — and perfect for you.

 To sum up, when selecting your TV wall mount, make sure you keep in mind the mount style you will need and pay special attention to the amount of weight the mount can hold.
-If you need help installing your new TV wall mount, look at this guide.
+If you need help installing your new TV wall mount, check out our how-to guide to mounting a TV.
 Once you have the wall mount installed and the TV hooked up, all you need to do is sit back, relax, and enjoy your favorite show or movie.